pkese/Fable.React.Adaptive.Counter/README.md

 - Widen your horizons by watching an amazing introduction to OCaml Incremental presented by Yaron Minsky at https://www.youtube.com/watch?v=R3xX37RGJKE

-### I want to use it myself
+### Ok, I want to use it myself

-Fork this project as a template or simply add FSharp.Data.Adaptive from nuget and also copy&paste [Adaptive.Hooks.fs](blob/master/src/Adaptive.Hooks.fs) from this project into yours to get Hooks working.
+- Fork this project as a template and start from here
+- *or* simply add FSharp.Data.Adaptive package from nuget and make sure to also copy&paste [Adaptive.Hooks.fs](src/Adaptive.Hooks.fs) from this project into yours to get Hooks working.

 ### To build locally and start hot-reloading server
 1. `dotnet tool restore`